-Electric vehicles could have exclusive green number plates following a government announcement this week.
+Green number plates got the green light back in June 2020 for a zero-emission future, the government are rolling out green number plates exclusively for electric zero emission vehicles.
 The plans form part of the government promise to achieve net zero emissions by 2050.
 This is one of many initiatives including the announcement of an increase in funding to the UK charging network, specifically targeted at improving access for people without off road parking.

 The green number plates will do more than just signify that your vehicle is running on electric power.
 The government has said that cars carrying the new plate could also receive additional driving perks to incentivise the purchase of electric vehicles.
 These may include access to reduced or free parking and the ability to drive in priority lanes.